krmnn/krmnn/README.md

 I started to fiddle with Linux in early 2000s and, after school, studied Computer Science at [FAU](https://cs.fau.de/) with focus on Operating Systems, Computer architecture and Virtualization whilst working for the CS Dept as System Administrator.
 Since then I have moved on to different topics:

 - **DevOps** and **Infrastructure as Code**
-  - Fluid in all major configuration systems and IaC ecosystems like CFEngine, Ansible, Puppet, Terraform, HCL, AWS CDK, Helm, kustomize, python
+  - Fluid in all major configuration systems and IaC ecosystems like CFEngine, Ansible, Puppet, Terraform, HCL, AWS CDK, Helm, kustomize, boto
   - Kubernetes (bare-metal, Rancher, EKS) design, setup and optimization, building integrations
   - Code and Deployment Pipelines using GitLab, GitHub, Jenkins
 - **System- and Webprogramming** using C/C++, Python and GoLang